c4tom/DreamDevBox/CONTRIBUTING.md

 This however requires some prerequisites:

 1. Willing to dedicate a regular amount of time to invest in this project
-2. Already spent a decent amount of time in improving the Devilbox
+2. Already spent a decent amount of time in improving the DreamDevBox
-3. A good understanding about the Devilbox
+3. A good understanding about the DreamDevBox
 4. A good understanding about the PHP-FPM container (and how it is built with Ansible)